Table of Contents

 Anatomy and Function of the Recurrent Laryngeal Nerve

-The recurrent laryngeal nerve receives sensory innervation from the trachea, esophagus and pyriform sinus before it enters the larynx deep to the inferior constrictor muscle and posterior to the cricothyroid articulation.
-The inferior thyroid artery and its branch; inferior laryngeal artery are responsible for supplying the recurrent laryngeal nerve with blood.
-The recurrent laryngeal nerve may pass anterior, posterior or between the branches of inferior thyroid artery.
+The recurrent laryngeal nerve (RLN) receives sensory innervation from the trachea, esophagus, and pyriform sinus before it enters the larynx deep into the inferior constrictor muscle and posterior to the cricothyroid articulation.
+The inferior thyroid artery and its branch, the inferior laryngeal artery, are responsible for blood supply to the RLN, which may pass anteriorly, posteriorly, or between the branches of the inferior thyroid artery.

-Motor fibers of the recurrent laryngeal nerve supply the lateral and posterior cricoarytenoid muscles and thyroarytenoid, as well as the oblique and transverse interarytenoids.
-The posterior cricoarytenoid is responsible for vocal cords abduction, while the thyroarytenoid, interarytenoid and lateral cricoarytenoid are responsible for adduction of the vocal folds.
-The recurrent laryngeal nerve also gives motor innervation to the inferior constrictor muscle and cricopharyngeus muscle.
-Sensory innervation carried by the recurrent laryngeal nerve supplies both the subglottis and the mucosa of the vocal folds.
+Motor fibers of the RLN supply the lateral and posterior cricoarytenoid and thyroarytenoid muscles, as well as the oblique and transverse interarytenoid muscles.
+The posterior cricoarytenoid muscle is responsible for the abduction of vocal cords, while the thyroarytenoid, interarytenoid, and lateral cricoarytenoid muscles are responsible for the adduction of the vocal folds.
+The RLN supplies motor innervation to the inferior constrictor and cricopharyngeus muscles and provides sensory innervation to the subglottis and vocal-fold mucosa.

 Anatomy of the vocal folds

-There are two pairs of vocal folds; the true which consist of muscles, ligaments, lining mucosa and false folds which are superior to the true folds.
-The laryngeal ventricle is a recess which separates both the true and false vocal folds.
+There are two pairs of vocal folds; the true folds consist of muscles, ligaments, and lining mucosa.
+The false folds are present superior to the true folds.
+The laryngeal ventricle is a recess that separates true folds from the false.
 Vocal folds extend from the arytenoid cartilage posteriorly to the midline anteriorly.
 Both vocal folds approximate only during Valsalva and cough.
-The true vocal folds divide the larynx into 3 compartments; supraglottis, glottis and subglottis.
+True vocal folds divide the larynx into supraglottic, glottic, and subglottic compartments.

-Muscles of the larynx can be subdivided into intrinsic and extrinsic muscles.
-Intrinsic muscle is responsible for vocal folds mobility and phonation.
-Intrinsic muscles include; posterior and lateral cricoarytenoid, interarytenoid, cricothyroid and thyroarytenoid muscles.
-During inspiration, the true vocal folds are abducted laterally, while, during phonation, they move medially towards the midline.
+The laryngeal muscles can be subdivided into intrinsic and extrinsic muscles.
+The former is responsible for the mobility of vocal folds and phonation, and includes the posterior and lateral cricoarytenoid, interarytenoid, cricothyroid, and thyroarytenoid muscles.
+During inspiration, true vocal folds are abducted laterally, while during phonation, they move medially towards the midline.

-All intrinsic muscles of the larynx are innervated by the recurrent laryngeal nerve except the cricothyroid muscle which is innervated by the external branch of the superior laryngeal nerve.
-The recurrent laryngeal nerve is responsible for sensory innervation of laryngeal mucosa below the level of the vocal folds.
+All intrinsic muscles of the larynx are innervated by the RLN except the cricothyroid muscle, which is innervated by the external branch of the superior laryngeal nerve.
+The RLN is responsible for sensory innervation of laryngeal mucosa in the region inferior to the vocal folds.

 Causes of Recurrent Laryngeal Nerve Injury